1,000+ Opportunities

 See portions of an example grant application See past grant award recipients Worship materials that can inspire new ideas.
 Download this pdf application

-Based on current listing details, eligibility includes: United Church of Christ congregations in Wisconsin undertaking innovative ministry projects.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: United Church of Christ congregations in Wisconsin undertaking innovative ministry projects.
+Confirm the full requirements in the official notice before applying.